Ultimate Boulder Real Estate Investing Guide for 2026

 Boulder Real Estate Investing Market Overview

-During the same 10-year period, the rate of growth for the total population in Boulder was , in contrast to for the state, and nationally.
+Throughout that ten-year period, the rate of growth for the total population in Boulder was , in contrast to for the state, and nationally.

-When you estimate the residential rental market in Boulder you’ll see a gross median rent of , in contrast to the state median of , and the median gross rent in the whole country of .
+When you estimate the residential rental market in Boulder you'll discover a gross median rent of , in contrast to the state median of , and the median gross rent in the whole country of .

 Boulder Real Estate Investing Highlights